mossadnik/mossadnik.github.io/_posts/2018-11-28-maximal-rectangle.md

 ---
 layout: post
 math: true
-title: "Finding the Maximal Filled Rectangles in a Binary Image"
+title: "Finding the Maximal Filled Rectangle in a Binary Image"
 date: 2018-11-28
 ---